Oracle Corporation (NYSE:ORCL): At >US$650bn, its double IBM and quadruple Adobe! All because investors like its AI potential

-Nick Sundich Nick Sundich, June 3, 2024
+Nick Sundich Nick Sundich, July 21, 2025

 Introduction to Oracle Corporation (NYSE:ORCL)

 Oracle is the world’s largest database management company, providing services through the Cloud and on-premise, although it is the former that is becoming increasingly important.
 This is not just because of the rise of the Cloud, but the explosion in data.
-Oracle’s software helps businesses manage and organize their data more effectively.
+Oracle’s software helps businesses manage and organise their data more effectively.

-The company was founded in 1977 by Larry Ellison, Bob Miner and Ed Oates, and listed in 1986.
-Only Ellison is still involved today with Miner having died in the 1990s and Oates retiring from the company around that time.
-Its first product was Oracle Database, the first commercially available relational database management system to use the programming language SQL.
-It has grown itself through internal innovation (it has spent over US$110bn in the last decade on R&D) and through M&A. In FY23 (the company uses a June-May financial year), the company made US$50bn in revenue and boasted 430,000 customers in 175 countries.
+The company’s first product was Oracle Database, the first commercially available relational database management system to use the programming language SQL.
+It has grown itself through internal innovation (it has spent over US$110bn in the last decade on R&D) and through M&A. In FY25 (the company uses a June-May financial year), the company made US$57bn in revenue and boasted >430,000 customers in 175 countries.

 When do we want it?
 Now!